wellsaid-labs/tts-evaluation/docs/DEPLOYMENT.md

    1. Create a `Node pool` for worker (i.e. 'worker-pool') and master nodes (i.e. 'master-pool').
       The worker and master likely do not need default 100GB disk size.
 The worker likely has an optimized architecture that it runs most quickly on.
-The worker pool will need autoscaling enabled with 1 node minimum and a maximum of 100 nodes.
+The worker pool will need autoscaling enabled with 2 nodes minimum and a maximum of 100 nodes.
    1. Pick the required computer resources for this deployment.
 1. Assuming GKE is installed on your system.
 Log into your cluster via: